Page Contents

 await signInManager.SignOutAsync();

-Then we are using the PasswordSignInAsync method of the SignInManager class to log-in the user in the app.
+Then we are using the PasswordSignInAsync method of the SignInManager class to log-in the user to the app.

 Microsoft.AspNetCore.Identity.SignInResult result = await signInManager.PasswordSignInAsync(appUser, login.Password, false, false);